ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

 ![alt](http://bit.ly/2GCfVAO)

-The Q-values of all the actions in the next state is calculated by passing the next state and an input mask of all ones to the target model.
-This mask allows us to output all the Q-values associated to the 3 actions in the next state.
-We need all three q-values because we will take the max value to deicide the next best action.
+The Q-values of all the actions in the next state are calculated by passing the next state and an input mask of all ones to the target model.
+This mask allows me to output all the Q-values associated to the 3 actions in the next state.
+I need all three q-values because Iam going to take the max value to deicide the next best action.
 The action mask is replicated to allow multiplication with all the q-values all the states in the training batch.

 ```
         action_mask = np.ones((1,self.num_actions))